 - workforce capability services including planning, Performance Management and Development Scheme, learning and development and workplace wellbeing

-- workplace relations support including Enterprise Agreement and National Consultative Committee, policy and legislation advice
+- workplace relations support including enterprise agreement, National Consultative Committee, policy and legislation advice

-- systems to support new workplace health and safety legislation, and
+- implementing systems to support workplace health and safety legislation, and

 The Federal Magistrates Court of Australia and Family Court of Australia Enterprise Agreement 2011–2014 has a nominal expiry date of 30 June 2014, however it continued to operate during 2015–16 and will continue in existence until it is replaced or otherwise terminated.

-The Agreement directly supports the Federal Circuit Court's strategic objectives and complements our performance planning, management arrangements and improvements at the team and individual level.
+The Enterprise Agreement directly supports the Court's strategic objectives and complements its performance planning, management arrangements and improvements at the team and individual level.

 The Court is committed to supporting employees to adhere to the APS Values and comply with the Code of Conduct.
-During 2013–14, employees continued to receive information about the Values and the Code through all staff emails, the intranet and induction and other training programs.
-Employees also receive information and guidance about conduct and behaviour expectations from their managers.
+During 2015–16, employees continued to receive information about the Values and the Code through all-staff emails, the intranet, and induction and other training programs.
+Employees also received information and guidance about conduct and behaviour expectations from their managers.

-As at 30 June 2014, 173 (22.56 per cent) of court staff were eligible to retire.
+As at 30 June 2016, 22.71 per cent* of court staff were eligible to retire.
 Accordingly, the Court continued to develop appropriate human resource strategies to ensure future capability and resourcing and to cope with staff turnover.
 These included promoting a clearer understanding of the capacity and capability of the Court's workforce and developing a risk management strategy that strengthens succession management for critical roles and leadership positions in the Court.
 The strategies were communicated to managers and staff, helping to ensure that succession plans were developed at local levels.

 Strategies to support the wellbeing of staff and to encourage staff retention are integral to the Court's commitment to workplace diversity.
 The strategies include the following options, benefits and initiatives.